The Information we collect

 All your personal information shall be used in accordance with the Data Protection Act 1998 (the “Act”).
 Content Removal is the data controller of your Information for the purposes of the Act.
 Under the Data Protection Act 1998, you may request details of personal information that Content Removal holds about you, on payment of a fee, by writing to our Data Protection Officer at the above address.

 Please also contact our Data Protection Officer if you believe that any information Content Removal holds about you is incorrect or incomplete.
-We will endeavour to correct our records accordingly as soon as possible.
+We will endeavor to correct our records accordingly as soon as possible.

 Links to Third Party Websites